-LOST MATES HAUNT AN ANZAC My great-uncle, Anzac veteran Arthur Singleton, was admitted to a Tasmanian mental asylum in 1926.
-He constantly spoke of being tormented by the voices of his dead mates on Gallipolli.
-Arthur had gone on to fight at Lone Pine and in France,
+Read more →MATES AT GALLIPOLI HAUNT A SHELL-SHOCKED ANZAC My great-uncle, Anzac veteran Arthur Singleton, was admitted to a Tasmanian mental asylum in 1926.
+He constantly spoke of being tormented by the voices of his dead mates on Gallipoli.
+After enlisting in the 12th Battalion at the outbreak of

 Read more →On April 26 1915, the day after the dawn landing at Gallipoli, Sapper Duncan McRae (2nd Field Co. of Engineers) was shot in the shoulder by a Turkish sniper.
 He was evacuated to Egypt and from there to a military hospital in England.
 Unfortunately it was